AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     ![](assets/subdomain6.png)

 Once the subdomain is submitted, various checks and configuration steps  will be performed by the Control Panel.
-For more on this, see []((../../subdomains-certificates/using/setting-up-new-subdomain.md#subdomain-checks-and-configuration).
+For more on this, see [Subdomain checks and configuration](#subdomain-checks-and-configuration).

 ## Subdomain configuration using CNAMEs {#use-cnames}